Information that is useful to current and/or future business owners in Beaufort has been aggregated and categorized to be easily accessible.

 Where do I obtain a building permit?

-For the multiple contractor permit application (click here) and for the single contractor permit application (click here).
+For the full permit application for multiple trades and/or contractors (click here) and for the single contractor permit application (click here).
 Changes or modifications to an existing permit (click here for the form to make such changes) can also be made.
 Hard copies of these forms are also available in the Planning and Inspections Department at 701 Front St., Beaufort.
 After completed, the application can be faxed to 252-728-3982, emailed to firstname.lastname@example.org, mailed to 701 Front Street, Beaufort, NC, 28516, or delivered to the Planning and Inspections Department.
 Payment of the permits will be taken upon approval of the permit.

 The application process involves checking the zoning for the site, checking the submitted material for compliance with the NC State Building Codes and Town Codes and Ordinances.
 A recent State laws requires assigning an approved Lien Agent from the NC Liens website if a job submitted has a construction value over $30,000.
 Call the office for more information or visit www.liensnc.gov.

 When do I need a permit?

 A permit is needed for renovations, remodeling, new structures, demolition, additions and changes or additions to electrical, mechanical or plumbing services when:

 - A new structure is being added to a property and the new structure will be 12 feet or more in any direction ‑ length, width, or height.

 - A renovation or remodel involves structural work such as wall being added or removed, adding doors, windows, etc.